-Lemon Cranberry Biscuits are a hybrid biscuit / scone that will send lemon lovers head over heels in love.
+Lemon Cranberry Scones are a hybrid biscuit / scone that will send lemon lovers head over heels in love.
 Buttery, light and crisp, these drop biscuits have lemon zest, dried cranberries and a drizzle of lemon frosting!
 Pure lemon bliss.

 I still order their coffee direct to my doorstep.
 The mailman usually comments on how his truck smells like coffee all day.
 Lucky him!